Anuril/vwinst/README.md

 - This script assumes a clean install of Debian or RHEL based OS.
 - This script is not affiliated with the vaultwarden project.
 - This script is not affiliated with the vaultwarden docker image.
+- This script is not affiliated with the vaultwarden organization.
+- This script is not affiliated with the Bitwarden organization.
+- If this script breaks your system, you get to keep both pieces.
+- Use this script at your own risk.
+- No backup - no mercy.

+## Honorable mentions

+The script is very heavily inspired by this gist https://gist.github.com/tavinus/59c314f4ccd70879db7f11074eacb6cc by @tavinus and a fork for debian 11 by https://gist.github.com/heinoldenhuis/f8164f73e5bff048e76fb4fff2e824e1 by @heinoldenhuis